devendra104/log_analyzer_tool/README.md

 **Helper**

-   **1:** We have used tooltip to provide the help to understand the meaning  for both input form and output results.
+   **1:** We have used tooltip to provide the help to understand the meaning of options whether it is input form or output results.
         ![picture](dashboard/static/img/tooltip.png)

-**Orchestrate of Log Analyzer tool on container**
+**Deployment on Docker container**

    **1:** Installer docker on linux machine
    **2:** Clone the log_analyzer repository on docker server.
    **3:** Check the environment_setup.yaml file and configured it according to your requirement

           config: